su2code/su2code.github.io/_docs_v7/Physical-Definition.md

 | --- | --- |
 | `*_RANS` | 7.4.0 |

 This section describes how to setup turbulence models for RANS simulations.
-The turbulence model is activated using the option `KIND_SOLVER= RANS`, or `KIND_SOLVER= INC_RANS`
+Turbulence is activated using the option `KIND_SOLVER= RANS`, or `KIND_SOLVER= INC_RANS`
 A turbulence model can then be selected via the option `KIND_TURB_MODEL` Different submodels and parameters are specified via the different options listed below.
 The turbulent Prandtl number can be modified with the option `PRANDTL_TURB` (the default is 0.9).